wcm-io-caravan/caravan-rhyme/README.md

     PageResource getFirstPage();
   }
 ```
-- [@HalApiInterface](api-interfaces/src/main/java/io/wcm/caravan/rhyme/api/annotations/HalApiInterface.java) is just a marker interface that helps the framework identify the relevant interfaces through reflection
+- [@HalApiInterface](api-interfaces/src/main/java/io/wcm/caravan/rhyme/api/annotations/HalApiInterface.java) is just a marker annotation that helps the framework identify the relevant interfaces through reflection.
-- by extending [LinkableResource](api-interfaces/src/main/java/io/wcm/caravan/rhyme/api/resources/LinkableResource.java) we define that this resource is directly accessible through a URL (which will be found in the `self` link)
+- by extending [LinkableResource](api-interfaces/src/main/java/io/wcm/caravan/rhyme/api/resources/LinkableResource.java) we define that this resource is directly accessible through a URL (which will be found in the `self` link).
-- The `getItemById` function corresponds to the link template with `item` relation, and the parameter annotated with [@TemplateVariable](api-interfaces/src/main/java/io/wcm/caravan/rhyme/api/annotations/TemplateVariable.java) indicates that you must provide an `id` parameter that will be used to expand the link template into the final URL that will be used to retrieve the item resource
+- The `getItemById` function corresponds to the link template with `item` relation, and the parameter annotated with [@TemplateVariable](api-interfaces/src/main/java/io/wcm/caravan/rhyme/api/annotations/TemplateVariable.java) indicates that you must provide an `id` parameter.
+It will be used to expand the link template into the final URL that will be used to retrieve the item resource.
-- Since a HAL API should allow to discover all available data whenever possible, there is also a `getFirstPage` function that allows you to start browsing all available items using the `first` link
+- A HAL API should allow to discover all available data whenever possible.
+That's why there is also a `getFirstPage` function which allows you to start browsing all available items using the `first` link.

 The return type of these functions are again java interfaces that describe the structure and available relations of the linked resources: